Table of Contents

 Simply put, a calorie is a unit of energy.
 When we're talking about nutrition and diets, a calorie is food.
 No more, no less.
 All types of food are calories from fats to proteins, sugars and carbohydrates, they're all calories and our bodies need these units of energy to function and live.

 Understanding a calorie is just the beginning though.
 If you want to make calories work for you, you need to know how to use them.
 Every calorie you put into your body, you will either need to burn or store.
 If you store too many calories, you gain weight.
 However, if you're burning more calories than your body is taking in, you'll lose weight no matter how many hours you put in at the gym.
+Balancing this is key to achieving your goals and getting lean muscle mass.

 Let's take a look at the three ways your body burns calories.